marcusrossel/marcusrossel.github.io/_posts/2019-09-20-kaleidoscope-0.md

     xcore      - XCore
 ```

 What LLVM therefore aims to do, is to remove steps 2 and 3 from your compiler design process.
-Neither do you need to be able to write an optimizer, nor a backend targeting 33 different architectures.
+Neither do you need to be able to write an optimizer, nor a backend targeting over 30 different architectures.
 LLVM just does that for you:

 ![LLVM Compiler Pipeline](http://www.aosabook.org/images/llvm/LLVMCompiler1.png)